Red pandas are native to the mountains and forests from northern Myanmar to western Nepal.

-They feed almost exclusively on bamboo.
-A female can eat approximately 200,000 bamboo leaves a day.
-They may also eat eggs, birds and insects.
+They feed almost exclusively on bamboo shoots, but may also eat eggs, birds and insects.

 Red pandas are rare in the wild and their numbers are continuing to decline.
-This animal is already extinct in 4 of the 7 Chinese provinces.
 Reasons for this decline in numbers include poaching for fur and pet trades, competition from domestic livestock loss and fragmentation of habitat through deforestation.
-They are also hunted by their natural predators including the majestic snow leopard.

 - Class: Mammals

 - Conservation Status: Endangered